raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 ### 3. Clone GitHub Repository

-- Clone the [GitHub folder](https://github.com/manipuraco/askcybexAPIs/) (or Download) and navigate to the AzureOpenAI folder, where 4 zip files are available.
+- Clone the [GitHub folder](https://github.com/manipuraco/askcybexAPIs/) (or Download) and navigate to the `04-Lambda-Layers` folder, where 3 zip files are available.

 ### 4. Create Lambda Layer

 - Go to Lambda Layers (in the same region as the created Lambda function) and click on "Create Layer".
 - Provide Name, Description (optional), and select "Upload a .zip file" option (or use S3).
-Choose "Layer-01-Flask-langchain-openai.zip".
+Choose `Layer-01-Flask-langchain-openai.zip`.
 - Tick x86_64.
 - Under Compatible Runtime, select Python3.11.
 - Click Create.
-- Repeat these steps for a total of 3 layers by selecting the other 2 zip files: "Layer-02-pinecone-psycopg2-PyPDF2-tqdm-Werkzeug-tiktoken.tzip" and "Layer-03-PyMuPDF.zip".
+- Repeat above steps and select the other 2 zip files: `Layer-02-pinecone-psycopg2-PyPDF2-tqdm-Werkzeug-tiktoken.tzip` and `Layer-03-PyMuPDF.zip`.
+- This process shall create 3 Lambda layers.

 ### 5. Create Lambda Function

 - Create 3 Lambda functions from the AWS Console with python3.11 runtime and x86_64 architecture.
+Leave everything else to default.

 ### 6. Add Layers to Lambda Function